 An article in the Wall Street Journal noted “Quality” has been the buzzword in health care for a decade, but the worthy goal is driving health-care providers to distraction.
 All stakeholders—insurers, patients, hospital administrators and government watchdogs—are demanding metrics to ensure that money is spent wisely.

 A recent Modern Health Care article noted “The key is getting that travel history right up front when you’re interviewing the patient and then as soon as you suspect MERS—even before you do the testing—you should make sure you have that patient on isolation precautions so they don’t spread to any other patients or healthcare workers.”

 The major lesson from this first MERs experience in the U.S. for other healthcare providers is “to think about MERS you really need to get a good travel history…”

-A recent Kaiser Health News article noted “Patients – and physicians – say they feel the time crunch as never before as doctors rush through appointments as if on roller skates to see more patients and perform more procedures to make up for flat or declining reimbursements.”
+A Kaiser Health News article noted “Patients – and physicians – say they feel the time crunch as never before as doctors rush through appointments as if on roller skates to see more patients and perform more procedures to make up for flat or declining reimbursements.”

 “Doctors have one eye on the patient and one eye on the clock…”

-Recently a New York Times article “ noted: “ But it turns out that even though you are receiving treatment in a hospital bed, you may simply be under observation, and technically are still an outpatient.
+The New York Times article “ noted: “ But it turns out that even though you are receiving treatment in a hospital bed, you may simply be under observation, and technically are still an outpatient.
 That can cost you money if you are covered under Medicare, the federal health plan for older Americans.”

 And I prefer they wash their hands in front of me.
 Proper hand washing is the single most effective preventive medicine measure.

-Recently a Bloomberg News article explained why it is important to remind clinicians to wash their hands.
+A Bloomberg News article explained why it is important to remind clinicians to wash their hands.
 “Physicians shouldn’t take offense.
 We all can benefit from reminders about the basics.
 Years of education and expertise don’t mean that medical professionals aren’t human, and may sometimes forget a step in even routine procedures.”